-Title II of the Juvenile Justice and Delinquency Prevention Program (JJDP) is a federal formula grant program implemented by the Juvenile Justice and Delinquency Prevention Act of 2002 (Public Law 107-273, 42 U.S.C. § 5601 et seq.)
+Title II of the Juvenile Justice and Delinquency Prevention Program (JJDP) is a federal formula grant program implemented by the Juvenile Justice and Delinquency Prevention Act as amended by the Juvenile Justice Reform Act.
 The purpose of the Act is to strengthen accountability, rehabilitation, and prevention of juveniles either at risk or already in the system.
 The Act imposed by Congress, also requires the state’s commitment to achieve and maintain compliance with the following four core requirements to receives funds:

 - Sight and sound separation – In the very few instances that alleged and adjudicated juvenile delinquents are held in adult jails and lockups or secure correctional facility, only for administrative purposes or for finding appropriate juvenile placements, they shall not be within sight and sound of adult inmates.